Global factories struggle as stimulus fails to spur

 The central bank has failed to lift inflation anywhere near its target of just below 2 percent, and data on Friday showed prices were unchanged last month, heaping more pressure on the bank to act.

-It was already almost certain the ECB would ease monetary policy in December, increasing or extending its stimulus program and further cutting the deposit rate, a Reuters poll of economists taken ahead of the inflation data found.
-[ECB/INT]
+It was already almost certain the ECB would ease monetary policy in December, increasing or extending its stimulus programme and further cutting the deposit rate, a Reuters poll of economists taken ahead of the inflation data found.

 Beijing has also rolled out a raft of support steps to avert a sharper slowdown, including cutting interest rates six times in the past year, but the stimulus has been slower to take effect than in the past.